bunkerity/bunkerweb/docs/quickstart-guide.md

 	```

 	!!! info "PHP-FPM with Ansible"
-		The PHP-FPM configuration part using Ansible is out-of-scope of this documentation.
+		The PHP-FPM configuration part using Ansible is out of the scope of this documentation.

 	Content of the `my_variables.env` configuration file :
 	```env